Taleayos/MathLib/README.md

 # MathLib
-Implementation of your own version of the math.h library in C.
+Implementation of my own version of the math.h library in C.

 ## Task 1.
 The functions of the math.h library must be implemented: